 We all climbed trees as children.
 I’ve climbed this specific tree many times, and many times have I been swarmed by red ants living in its branches.
 However, in certain times of the year, this tree gets infested with hairy, stinging caterpillars.
 I remember that a caterpillar once fell on my cousin’s arm.
 A few minutes later, that cousin of mine was all red, swollen and wailing because of pain.
 To alleviate the allergic reaction, my cousin was bathed with vinegar and was, therefore, humiliatingly called by me and my friends as a lumpiang togue the whole afternoon.
 (Lumpiang togue is a Filipino springroll that you dip in vinegar before eating.)

 Muntingia calabura trees produce lots of fruits when in-season.
 Every morning, you’ll see flocks of birds foraging on the red berries.
 It was fun to watch them especially the Red-keeled Flowerpeckers which I don’t see anywhere nowadays.
 At evening, the tree attracts other flying creatures.
 I remember when badminton was a craze in our whole subdivision—at that time, you’ll start to see people playing badminton starting at around 04:00 pm until sunset.
 The inclined street was our badminton court and our net was a piece of plastic straw that’s tied on gates or electric posts from one side of the street to the other.
 At sunset, together with the seemingly scheduled calls of Tockay geckoes among the mango trees is the arrival of tiny fruit bats—they literally swarm and swoop above your heads especially when the aratiles tree is full of fruits.
 Taking advantage of the swarm of fruit bats, my neighborhood friends invented this game called batminton (yes, pun was intended) where we smack bats with badminton racquets.
 It was relatively easy hitting them but none of us made a fruit bat fall to the ground.
 These small, chirping fuit bats fly out minutes after sunset; however, when the night is already deep, bigger fruit bats appear in pairs or trios.
-We didn’t smack them with our racquets though.
+We didn’t smack them with our racquets though because they’re huge.